SaltyGoo/saltygoo.github.io/class/fi_centaur.md

 Your allies and followers can use your [beliefs](/2020/11/09/base-rules/) to heal trauma or gain a new skill when carousing.

 ## Hooves II
-You can make your _Hoof_ attack on top of another attack each round.
+You can make your _Hooves_ attack on top of another attack each round.

+## Constellation
+As long as a player character remembers you, your Mentor of Heroes ability is still active.
+Even if this character dies or is retired.